Who were the 'Disappeared'?

 - From the section Northern Ireland

-BBC News looks at the stories behind the Disappeared.
+BBC News NI looks at the stories behind the Disappeared.

 His parents made him give back the money and it seemed the matter had been "resolved", but when he failed to return home from work soon after, his family began to fear the worst.
 His body was uncovered in a bogside location in County Monaghan in 1999.
 'My tears for Brian'

-John McClory: The 17-year-old was friends with Brian McKinney and went missing at the same time.
+The 17-year-old was a friend of Brian McKinney and went missing at the same time.
 His body was also recovered at the same site.
 Body finds encourage searchers

 Remains discovered in the Wicklow mountains in November 2008 were confirmed as his.
 It followed two previous unsuccessful searches - in 1999 and 2000 - for his remains.